safherofficial/policy/README.md

 - **Circle (live-location)** — mutual real-time location sharing with people you trust.
 Requires a **user code + double opt-in**, so nobody can track you without your explicit acceptance.

 ### 🎭 Disguise & lock
 - **Calculator masked shell** — the app opens as a fully working calculator.
-A specific PIN + `=` sequence unlocks the real interface.
+Typing your PIN + `=` unlocks the real interface; a long-press with biometrics enabled also unlocks.
+This single combination is now the **only** unlock step — a second, redundant app-lock PIN prompt right after no longer appears.
 - **PIN or biometric lock** — configurable in Settings.
 Unlock persists for the whole JS session; a cold restart re-locks.
+- **PIN is stored only on-device** (never synced to the server in a verifiable form — see [`PRIVACY_POLICY.md`](./PRIVACY_POLICY.md) §2.2).
+To prevent a permanent lockout after a reinstall, new device, or cleared app data — situations where the disguise would otherwise demand a PIN that no longer exists locally — the calculator disguise **automatically stays disabled** until a new PIN is configured on that device, even if it was previously turned on for the account.
 - **Immersive mode** — hides system bars during emergencies.

 ### 🎬 Evidence Vault